-Furthermore, the ICA forsees a fast-track procedure in that in cases of particular urgency the one-month Phase I period can already start after receipt of the complete filing.
+Furthermore, the ICA forsees a fast-track procedure and in cases of particular urgency the one-month Phase I period can already start after receipt of the complete filing.

-3.8 Does the review need to be obtained prior to or after closing?
+3.9 Does the review need to be obtained prior to or after closing?
 In the former case, does the review have a suspensory effect on the closing of the transaction?
-Are there any penalties if the parties implement the transaction before approval is obtained?

 The approval must be obtained "immediately" (unverziglich) after signing or, in case of a public offer, immediately after the publication of the decision to submit an offer.
 There is no filing deadline, but the acquisition cannot be implemented prior to obtaining the approval (suspensory effect).
 Thus, the approval must be obtained prior to implementation.
-Pre-implementation, i.e. implementation prior to/without approval, is penalised with criminal sanctions (see question 3.6 above).
-In addition, transactions that close without having the necessary approval are null and void under civil law.